marcinbiegun/readability-to-instapaper/README.md

 ## Usage

-Clone the repo, install gems, put your data in the config file and run the script:
+Clone the repo, install the gems, and run the `import.rb` script.

-    bundle install
-    vim config.yml
-    ruby import.rb

 ## Development state

-The script works fine, but is kinda slow.
+The script works fine, but is kinda slow (2 HTTP requestes for every imported link).